Specialist Disability Accommodation Melbourne

 • Long-term housing goals, including independence, security, and stability

 Only a small number of participants qualify for SDA, as it’s designed for those with the highest physical or functional support needs.
 Your eligibility is determined during your NDIS planning process, and evidence from healthcare professionals is often required to support your application.
+Speaking with your support coordinator early can help you gather the right documentation and strengthen your case.

 How We Can Help